Boeuf Bourguignon is a classic French stew of cubed beef, slow cooked in red wine and broth, and served with sautéed mushrooms and pearl onions.

-- 4 lbs trimmed beef chuck, cut into 2-inch cubes, patted dry with paper towels
+- 4 pounds trimmed beef chuck, cut into 2-inch cubes, patted dry with paper towels

 - Salt and freshly ground pepper